coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 Read-Only:

 - `show_labels` (Boolean)
 - `type` (String) The tooltip type.
-Valid values are: single, unspecified, all.
+Valid values are: unspecified, all, single.